psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 (homeassistant) homeassistant@linuxbabe:/srv/homeassistant$
 ```

-Once you have activated the virtual environment (notice the prompt change to `(homeassistant) homeassistant@linuxbabe:/srv/homeassistant $)` you will need to run the following command to install a required python package inside of the virtual environment.
+Once you have activated the virtual environment (notice the prompt change to `(homeassistant) homeassistant@linuxbabe:/srv/homeassistant $)` you will need to run the following command to install a required `python` package inside of the virtual environment (`wheel`):

 ```bash
 (homeassistant) homeassistant@linuxbabe:/srv/homeassistant$ python3 -m pip install wheel